mim1q/RuntimeDatagen/README.md

 - your mod must have its generated resources in `src/main/generated/` or a similar path, relative to your `gradlew` file;
 - you must have the `fabric-api.datagen.output-dir` property set in your Minecraft Client configuration (This may just  be copied from the Data Generation configuration).
+- you have reloaded your sources in case you've changed anything

 After that is done, **press the O key** while in-world (configurable under Key Bind settings), and let the mod do its job :)